microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/AppLifecycle SingleMulti-Instancing.md

 > Note: the existing
 > [AppInstance.GetInstances](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.appinstance.getinstances)
 > only returns instances that have explicitly registered for multi-instance redirection.
 However,
-> the new AppInstance Reunion class will provide an API surface for all manner of
+> the new AppInstance Windows App SDK class will provide an API surface for all manner of
 > app-instance-related behaviors, not restricted to instance redirection.
-For this reason, Reunion
+For this reason, Windows App SDK
 > will maintain a list of all running instances and will not require explicit registration by the
 > app.